PostHog/posthog.com/contents/docs/privacy/data-deletion.md

 ## Asynchronous data deletion

 While most data in PostHog is deleted instantly, event data is not.
-Instead data is cleared asynchronously during non-peak usage times (weekends on PostHog Cloud).
+Instead, data is cleared asynchronously during non-peak usage times (weekends on PostHog Cloud).

 This is done because data deletion in ClickHouse is expensive and it can impact performance for other users.